Punjabi calendar

+The traditional Punjabi calendar is the Bikrami calendar which is currently only in use by Punjabi Hindus and Punjabi farmers and agriculturalists.
+Sikhs historically followed the Bikrami calendar but since 2003, the Nanakshahi calendar which uses the tropical years and keeps the calendar aligned with the western Gregorian calendar, has been used.
+The Nanakshahi calendar was adopted by the Shiromani Gurudwara Parbandhak Committee for Sikhs in 1999.
+The dates of festivals based on the Nanakshahi calendar are always fixed.
+The most major Sikh holidays such as Diwali/Bandi Chhor Divas, Guru Nanak Gurpurab, Guru Gobind Gurpurab, and Hola Mohalla are still observed based on the Bikrami calendar.
+The Punjabi festivals of Lohri, Maghi, and Vaisakhi along with the Sikh celebration of Vaisakhi called Khalsa Sajna Diwas are observed based on the solar calculations of the Bikrami calendar.

-Historically, Punjabi Hindus have used the Bikrami (Vikrami) calendar.
-Punjabi Muslims also use the Hijri calendar alongside the Punjabi Calendar for religious purposes.
-Many festivals in Punjab, Pakistan are determined by the Punjabi calendar, such as Muharram which is observed twice, once according to the Muslim year and again on the 10th of harh/18th of jeth.
-The Punjabi calendar is the one the rural (agrarian) population follows in Punjab, Pakistan.
+Punjabi Muslims also use the Hijri calendar alongside the Punjabi calendar for religious purposes.
+Many festivals in Punjab, Pakistan are determined by the Punjabi calendar, such as Muharram which is observed twice, once according to the Muslim year and again on the 10th of Harh or the 18th of Jeth.
+The Punjabi calendar is the calendar followed by the rural (agrarian) population in Pakistani Punjab.
 (Note: The Punjabi periodicals published in Pakistan print Punjabi calendar figures.)

-In Punjab though the solar calendar is generally followed, the lunar calendar used is purṇimānta, or calculated from the ending moment of the full moon: the beginning of the dark fortnight.
-Chait is considered to be the first month of the lunar year.
+In Punjab, the traditional Bikrami or Punjabi calendar is based on both the lunar and solar cycles.
+The lunar calendar used is purṇimānta, or calculated from the ending moment of the full moon: the beginning of the "dark fortnight" (waning moon).
+Chet is considered to be the first month of the lunar year.
 The lunar year begins on Chet Sudi: the first day after the new moon in Chet.
-This means that the first half of the purṇimānta month of Chaitra goes to the previous year, while the second half belongs to the new Lunar year.
+This means that the first half of the purṇimānta month of Chet goes to the previous year, while the second half belongs to the new Lunar year.

 The Punjabi solar new year starts on the first of Vaisakh.
 The day is considered from sunrise to next sunrise and for the first day of the solar months, the Orissa rule is observed: day 1 of the month occurs on the day of the transition of monthly constellations, or sangrānd in Punjabi.
+Sandrand is the Punjabi word for Sankranti, the transmigration of the sun from one zodiac to another in Hindu astronomy.